 03. Statement of Charging Lien.
-(3-23-22)

 a.
 All requests for approval of fees shall be deemed requests for approval of a Charging Lien.
-(3-23-22)

-b.
-An attorney representing a Claimant in a Worker's Compensation matter shall in any proposed LSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)
+(3-23-22) b.
+An attorney representing a Claimant in a Worker's Compensation matter shall, within fourteen (14) days of the Commission's dismissal of any Settlement Agreement in any proposed LSS, or upon request of the Commission, file with the Commission, and serve the Claimant with a copy of the Fee Agreement, and an affidavit or memorandum containing: (3-23-22)

 i.
-The date upon which the attorney became involved in the matter; (3-23-22) -- ----------- ii.
+The date upon which the attorney became involved in the matter; (3-23-22)

+ii.
 Any issues which were undisputed at the time the attorney became involved; (3-23-22)